-Whether you embrace it or not, we live in a social media-driven world.
+Whether you embrace it or not, we live in an increasingly online world.

 There are several online breast augmentation groups and I think everyone can get something from the support they can offer.
 Let me explain why...

-Your experienced, accredited plastic surgeon should give you lots of information about what to do to prepare for breast surgery and what to expect during recovery and beyond.
+Your experienced, accredited plastic surgeon should give you lots of information about what to do to prepare for your breast augmentation and what to expect during recovery and beyond.

-However, they couldn't possibly tell you every part of recovery and what it's actually like to have implants day-to-day.
+However, they couldn't possibly tell you every part of recovery from a breast augmentation and what it's actually like to have breast implants day-to-day.
 (Unless of course your plastic surgeon actually has breast implants!)

 This is where the online breast augmentation community comes in to its own.
-If you want to find out about the real parts of getting breasts implants, ask a question or get some advice, the Boobie Sisters who are part of the online community will be there for you.
+If you want to find out about the real parts of getting breast implants, ask a question or get some advice, the Boobie Sisters who are part of the breast augmentation online community will be there for you.

-We'll be able to tell you about when to expect your recovery milestones (like showering, drying your hair and sleeping on your side, to name just a few), how to beat the post-surgical bloat, what it feels like to get boob greed, and how to get comfy in bed when you have to sleep upright following your breast surgery.
+We'll be able to tell you about when to expect your breast augmentation recovery milestones (like showering, drying your hair and sleeping on your side, to name just a few), how to beat the post-surgical bloat, what it feels like to get boob greed, and how to get comfy in bed when you have to sleep upright following your breast augmentation.

-I know I'm biased, but the private EKI Bustmob page on Facebook is incredibly supportive... we're a community of women who are traveling the same journey and can help to support and reassure others.
+I know I'm biased, but the private EKI Bustmob group is incredibly supportive... we're a community of women who are traveling the same journey and can help to support and reassure others.

 Sometimes it's just good to know something you're experiencing is completely normal.
 I'll take 'zingers' as an example (this isn't the official medical term btw!).
 My first plastic surgeon told me to expect "pain when nerves in the breasts damaged by surgery regenerate".